 Youth Leadership

-Extraordinary summer camp programmes for young people aged 16 - 30 to help inspire their sense of purpose, develop their leadership skills, support their understanding of global issues and empower their contribution to the world
+A four-week programme for young artistic, creative and entrepreneurial leaders to help inspire your sense of purpose, develop your leadership and facilitation skills, support your understanding of global issues and empower your contribution to the world

 June 2026

 It’s a tough time to navigate the world as a young person.
-The threats of AI to job security and building your career, to finding your place in a world of tumult and economic instability, to building the necessary skills of creativity, resilience and entrepreneurialism to forge a ‘portfolio’ life, it’s never been more important to have the support and inspiration to launch out onto the world stage and play your own unique role.
+The threats of AI to job security and building your career, to finding your place in a world of tumult and economic instability, to building the necessary skills of creativity, resilience and entrepreneurialism to forge a ‘portfolio’ life that schools rarely prepare students for, it’s never been more important to have the support and inspiration to launch out onto the world stage and play your own unique role.

 You will come away with these tangible outputs

-Tools to give you agency over your future and the direction of our world, being an ‘activist’ for the changes we need to see
+• Tools to give you agency over your future and the direction of our world, being an ‘activist’ leader for the changes we need to see

-Solid skills in website development, confident communication and presentation sills, personal branding and storytelling, and an understanding of how to use social media in a productive and empowered way to build your personal and professional presence
+• Solid skills in website development and social media, confident communication and presentation sills, personal branding and storytelling, and an understanding of how to use social media in a productive and empowered way to build your personal and professional presence

-A CV or resume of your skills and vision for your career that could be used in interviews etc, as well as a website and social media plan
+• A CV or resume of your skills and vision for your career that could be used in interviews etc, as well as a website and social media plan (optional)

-And, of course, having had a restorative and regenerating rest in a beautiful location that will feed your soul and remind you of the awe and majesty of the natural world!
+And, of course, having had a restorative and regenerating rest in a beautiful location, building your personal and professional network, that will feed your soul and remind you of the awe and majesty of the natural world!

 Welcome to Clos de Gaye!